crescentflare/DynamicAppConfigAndroid/README.md

 When existing configurations are edited or custom ones are being added, the changes are saved in the user preferences of the device.
 Also the last selected configuration is stored inside the preferences.
 This makes sure that it remembers the correct settings, even if the app is closed silently when the device is running out of memory.

+### Automated testing

+The library is ready for automated testing using Espresso and Cucumber.
+The example project provides a demonstration on how to modify the configuration within automated test scripts.

 ### Security

 Because the library can give a lot of control on the product (by making its settings configurable), it's important to prevent any code (either the selection menu itself, or the JSON configuration data like test servers and passwords) from being deployed to Google Play.
 Take a look at the example project for more information.
 It uses a simple gradle script to make safe release builds.

 ### Status

 The library should be useful in its basic form, however, there may be bugs.
 Improvements in features, stability and code structure are welcome.